History of Oman in Timeline

 In October 2004, the Omani government set up a Ministry of Sports Affairs to replace the General Organisation for Youth, Sports and Cultural Affairs.

-In 2004, the Sultan appointed Oman's first female minister with portfolio, Sheikha Aisha bint Khalfan bin Jameel al-Sayabiyah.
+In 2004, the Sultan appointed Oman's first female minister with portfolio, Sheikha Aisha bint Khalfan bin Jameel al-Sayabiyah, to the post of National Authority for Industrial Craftsmanship.

-In 2005, nearly 100 suspected Islamists were arrested, and 31 people were convicted of trying to overthrow the government, but they were ultimately pardoned in June of the same year.
+Nearly 100 suspected Islamists were arrested in Oman in 2005 and 31 people were convicted of trying to overthrow the government, but they were ultimately pardoned in June of the same year.

 Between 2006 and 2016, the ratio of exported fish to total fish captured in tons fluctuated between 49 and 61 percent.